lealceldeiro/gems/JavaConcurrencyInPractice/Chapter7/README.md

 Avoid finalizers.

+## Summary

+End-of-lifecycle issues for tasks, threads, services, and applications can add complexity to their design and implementation.
+Java does not provide a preemptive mechanism for cancelling activities or terminating threads.
+Instead, it provides a cooperative interruption mechanism that can be used to facilitate cancellation, but it is up to you to construct protocols for cancellation and use them consistently.
+Using `FutureTask` and the `Executor` framework simplifies building cancellable tasks and services.

 ----

 <sub><sup>**1.
 Unfortunately, there is no shutdown option in which tasks not yet started are returned to the caller but tasks in progress are allowed to complete; such an option would eliminate this uncertain intermediate state.**</sup></sub>